Daktronics Scoreboards

 This article will explain how to show live field results and standings data on Daktronics displays using Venus 8000 players.

-AthleticLIVE Local can provide up to eight outputs for field event data from AthleticLIVE Local to Daktronics displays, and can display both individual ("up now") data and standings data.
+AthleticSB can provide up to eight outputs for field event data from AthleticSB to Daktronics displays, and can display both individual ("up now") data and standings data.

 Download the Files

 Visit our downloads page and download the Daktronics File Package.
-The files will need to be distributed to various computers on your Daktronics network and your AthleticLIVE Local computer.
+The files will need to be distributed to various computers on your Daktronics network and your AthleticSB computer.

 Copy the Files to Daktronics Computers